In China, cheap and cheerful phones outsmart Apple

 Industry researcher IDC estimates that in China last year, smartphones costing less than $200 made up 40 percent of shipments, while devices costing $700 and more accounted for 11 percent of the market.

-"The sweet spot of affordability in China is 800-1,500 yuan ($130-$240)," said Michael Clendenin, managing director of Shanghai-based consultancy RedTech Advisors.
+"The sweet spot of affordability in China is 800-1,500 yuan," said Michael Clendenin, managing director of Shanghai-based consultancy RedTech Advisors.
 "The 'Lao Bai Xing', or man in the street, is going to go for these mid-tier phones."

 Li Xing, 35, lauding the Xiaomi phone's signal capabilities at the launch event, said: "I preferred not to use Apple because I didn't want my phone to be a luxury product, it's just a phone."

-The MI2, which goes on sale in October at 1,999 yuan ($310), has a quad-core processor, 8 mega-pixel camera and a voice-assistant similar to Apple's Siri.
+The MI2, which goes on sale in October at 1,999 yuan, has a quad-core processor, 8 mega-pixel camera and a voice-assistant similar to Apple's Siri.

 "Other phones are just phones, but a Xiaomi phone is very human-friendly," said Chen Zhen, 31.